kidonng/scoop-docs/site/docs/README.md

 - The need to find and install dependencies
 - The need to perform extra setup steps to get a working program

-Scoop is very scriptable, so you can run repeatable setups to get your environment just the way you like, e.g.:
+Scoop is very scriptable, so you can run repeatable setups to get your environment just the way you like, for example:

 ```powershell
 scoop install sudo